BytefulRashi/VIT-Implementation-tf/README.md

 ## Overview

-The Vision Transformer (ViT) applies the transformer architecture, typically used for text, to image classification tasks.
-Instead of using convolutional neural networks (CNNs), ViT divides the image into patches, linearly embeds these patches, and processes them using transformer encoders.
+The Vision Transformer (ViT) applies the transformer architecture, typically used for text processing, to image classification tasks.
+Instead of utilizing convolutional neural networks (CNNs), ViT divides the image into patches, linearly embeds these patches, and processes them using transformer encoders.

 ## Installation

-To use this implementation, you'll need Python 3.x and the following packages:
+To use this implementation, ensure you have Python 3.x installed along with the following packages:

 - TensorFlow
 - NumPy